Even if your business doesn’t offer a group plan, your employees might be able to obtain coverage on their own, as individuals.

 Full implementation of the ACA will have a significant impact on individuals who do not get insurance through their employer.
 All such individuals will be required by law to obtain health insurance by 2014 or pay a penalty.

-In 2014, a small business employer who does not offer coverage can direct employees to California’s individual health insurance exchange market.
+In 2014, a small business employer who does not offer coverage can direct employees to their state’s individual health insurance exchange market.
 Individuals will be able to research a host of plans and purchase one for themselves through these online marketplaces.
 Small businesses with fewer than 50 employees are not required to provide insurance to their employees under the ACA, but it is important you understand the act’s Shared Responsibility Requirement.